wpsharks/s2member-kb/tutorials/2015/132-common-troubleshooting-tips.md

 **Note:** Reproducing a theme or plugin conflict is 90% of the work involved in resolving such a conflict.
 Identifying the conflicting theme or plugin will give you a few options:

 - Look carefully at the configuration of a conflicting theme or plugin.
 Are there any config. changes you can make that might resolve the conflict?
 Either in the conflicting theme/plugin, or in s2Member itself?
-- Is there another plugin that offers similar functionality, but perhaps does _not_ introduce a conflict; i.e., it works without causing the problem you experienced?
+- Is there another plugin that offers similar functionality, but perhaps does _not_ introduce a conflict?
 - Have you contacted the s2Member developers and also the developers of the conflicting plugin to ask questions?

 ## Outdated s2Member (or s2Member Pro) Installation